-Once the Linux system is configured, adding and removing users is one of the most basic tasks that you should know how to do.
 When you create a new server, you are only given the root account by default.
-While this gives you a lot of power and flexibility, it is also dangerous to regularly use an account with so much power; for example, a root user is more vulnerable to security exploits, since any commands run under that account can affect the server's entire filesystem.
+Root account gives you much power and flexibility, but it is also dangerous to regularly use an account with so much power.

 Adding a new user